What You Need To Know About P2P Lending In Malaysia

 Comparison of P2P lending platforms in Malaysia

-In terms of number of investment deals available, Funding Societies and Fundaztic seem to come up top.
-However, Fundaztic has a much higher default rate (3.52%) than Funding Societies (1.26%).
-This suggests that Fundaztic is taking on higher-risk loans, which could translate into higher interest returns – if borrowers don’t default on their payments.
+In terms of the number of investment deals available, Funding Societies and Fundaztic seem to come up top.
+However, Fundaztic has a higher default rate (8.72% since inception; 1.94% in the past year) than Funding Societies (3.27% since inception).
+This could suggest that Fundaztic is taking on higher-risk loans, which may translate into higher interest returns – if borrowers don’t default on their payments.

 Does P2P lending have a place in your portfolio?